 (d) Endorse recommendations that offer reasonable likelihood of achieving the patient’s health care goals.

-(e) Choose the course of action that requires fewer resources when alternative courses of action offer similar likelihood and degree of anticipated benefit compared to anticipated harm for the individual patient but require different levels of resources.
+(e) Use technologies that have been demonstrated to meaningfully improve clinical outcomes to choose the course of action that requires fewer resources when alternative courses of action offer similar likelihood and degree of anticipated benefit compared to anticipated harm for the individual patient but require different levels of resources.

 (f) Be transparent about alternatives, including disclosing when resource constraints play a role in decision making.